 I don’t just recreate my shots in workshops, I actually shoot new images and have photography students come along to watch and help.
-I head round the world shooting and teaching my techniques in England, America
+I head round the world shooting and teaching my techniques in England, America and Australia.

 12 Hire, don’t buy

 Until the end of 2012 I had just one camera, a Nikon D300, and two lenses.
 If I needed more kit for a big photography job I’d hire it from websites such as www.lensesforhire.co.uk.

 I always big up the great models, makeup artists and designers I’ve worked with on my shoots through my blog posts, making sure I link to their own websites.
 It’s polite, it shows off the diverse people I work with and they’ll often link back to me.

 ▪ What is your specialist subject?